-The EA is used for analysis of 13C and 15N in solid samples, including organisms, hair, sediments, and coal.
-Samples are placed in tin cups and introduced to the elemental analyzer with an AS autosampler.
-The sample is combusted in the presence of oxygen at 1000 °C. Combustion gases are then carried in a stream of helium through a reduction column, a water trap and finally a GC column where the gases are separated.
-Final combustion products N2 and CO2 are introduced to the DeltaPlus by the Conflo and δ15N and δ13C are determined.
-For some δ13Corg analyses, samples are treated first with 10% HCl and dried before placing the samples into tin cups.
+The EA is used for analysis of 13C and 15N in solid samples such as soil, sediments, plant, insects, fish, hair, fur and coal and small amounts of liquids such as fruit juice, honey and biodiesel.
+Samples are placed in tin cups and introduced to the elemental analyzer with an AS128 autosampler.
+The sample is combusted with oxygen at 1000 °C. Combustion gases CO2 and NO2 are then carried in a stream of helium through a reduction column that reduces NO2 to N2, a water trap and finally a GC column where the gases are separated.
+N2 and CO2 are introduced to the DeltaPlus by a Conflo III and δ15N and δ13C are determined.
+For δ13Corg analyses, samples are treated with 10% HCl and dried before placing the samples into tin cups.

 The GC/C system measures compound specific stable isotope ratios of carbon, nitrogen, oxygen and hydrogen in gases, liquids, organic volatile compounds and biomolecules.
 It is includes a HP 6890 gas chromatograph, a micro combustion furnace, a reduction furnace, a reactor for thermo-chemical conversion of gas chromatograph uluates, and an autosampler.